 "(On the writing F&SF workshop) Wanted to crow and say thanks: the first story I wrote after taking your class was my very first sale.
 Coincidence? nah….thanks so much."

-Enjoy these story prompts and want more content like this?
+Enjoy this writing advice and want more like it?
 Check out the classes Cat gives via the Rambo Academy for Wayward Writers, which offers both on-demand and live online writing classes for fantasy and science fiction writers from Cat and other authors, including Ann Leckie, Seanan McGuire, Fran Wilde and other talents!
 All classes include three free slots.

 Prefer to opt for weekly interaction, advice, opportunities to ask questions, and access to the Chez Rambo Discord community and critique group?
 Check out Cat’s Patreon.
 Or sample her writing here.